 - Discuss on our forums.

 - For a list of all Escape Pod stories, authors and narrators, visit our sortable Wikipedia page

 about the author…

 Mexican by birth, Canadian by inclination.
 Silvia’s debut novel, Signal to Noise, about music, magic and Mexico City, was released in 2015 by Solaris.

 Silvia’s first collection, This Strange Way of Dying, was released in 2013 and was a finalist for The Sunburst Award for Excellence in Canadian Literature of the Fantastic.
 Her stories have also been collected in Love & Other Poisons.
 She was a finalist for the Manchester Fiction Prize and a winner of the Vanderbilt/Exile Short Fiction Competition.She has edited several anthologies, including She Walks in Shadows, Sword & Mythos, Fungi.
 Dead North and Fractured.Silvia is the publisher of Innsmouth Free Press, a Canadian micro-publishing venture specializing in horror and dark speculative fiction.To contact Silvia e-mail her at silvia AT silviamoreno-garcia DOT com.
 You can also find her on Twitter and Google+.

 Silvia is represented by Eddie Schneider at the JABberwocky Literary Agency.

 about the narrator…

-Dani Cutler last narrated for EP in 389: Keeping Tabs.
+Dani Cutler last narrated for EP in 454: Stop Me If You’ve Heard This One.
 She has been part of the podcasting community since 2006, hosting and producing her own podcast through 2013.
 She currently works for KWSS independent radio in Phoenix as their midday announcer, and also organizes a technology conference each year for Phoenix residents to connect with others in the podcast, video, and online community.